Gets the error state of the terminated worker.

 Waits until the current worker has completed executing.

-that resolves when the current worker has completed executing.
+A Promise that resolves when the current worker has completed executing.

 Generated using TypeDoc